Graylog2/documentation/pages/installation/docker.rst

 =====================================

 There is a problem specifying the MASTER via the GRAYLOG_IS_MASTER environment variable in case if grаylog starts in kubernetes via statefulset since all the members get an identical set of environment variables.
 The problem is solved by calculating the name of the pod.
-For a statefulset, the name of the first pod in a cluster always ends with ```-0``` <https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#pod-identity>.
+For a statefulset, the name of the first pod in a cluster always ends with ``-0``. `Documentation about statefulset <https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#pod-identity>`__ .
 So, master selection mechanism in docker-entrypoint.sh is

 * Determine that graylog is running inside kubernetes

 * Determine that the pod name ends in -0

 * Set GRAYLOG_IS_MASTER for this container to true, and false for others.